neo4j/graph-data-science/doc/README.md

 ### Rendering the docs locally

 First, you have to run `npm install`.
+Second, you have to run `npm install @neo4j-antora/antora-page-roles --save`.
 After having done this once, you needn't do it again.

 To build and view the docs locally, you can use `npm run start`.